phaserjs/phaser/README.md

 * Tweens - Example showing how to use the tween events, onStart, onLoop and onComplete.
 * Display - Pixi Render Texture.
 A Phaser conversion of the Pixi.js Render Texture example.
 * Input - 5 new examples showing how to use the Gamepad API (thanks Karl Macklin)
+* Animation - Group Creation, showing how to create animations across all Group children in one call.
+* Particles - Rain by Jens Anders Bakke.
+* Particles - Snow by Jens Anders Bakke.

 Updates: